xiangjunn/tp/docs/DeveloperGuide.md

 * stores the SoConnect data i.e., all `Contact` objects (which are contained in a `UniqueContactList` object) and all `Event` objects (which are contained in a `UniqueEventList` object).
 * stores the currently 'selected' `Contact` and `Event` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Contact>` and `ObservableList<Event>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the lists change.
-* stores a `ContactDisplaySetting` and an `EventDisplaySetting` object (not shown in the diagram).
-These settings will affect how the contacts and events will be displayed to the user.
+* stores a `ModelDisplaySetting` object (not shown in the diagram) which will affect how the contacts and events will be displayed to the user.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
+* stores a `ModelHistory` object (not shown in the diagram) which keeps track of all history instances  of SoConnect.
+This is to facilitate the `undo` and `redo` features.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <div markdown="span" class="alert alert-info">:information_source: **Note:**